AMDEPYC/kubernetes-power-manager/README.md

 ````

 Max and min values can be ommitted.
 Then hardware frequency limits on respective machine will be taken.
-It is also possible to user percentages, where 0% = hardware minimum frequency,
+It is also possible to use percentages, where 0% = hardware minimum frequency,
 100% = hardware maiximum frequency.

 One or more shared PowerProfiles must be created by the user.
 The Power controller determines